danubetech/did-resolution-test-suite.github.io/README.md

 ### Test different endpoints
-All specs are run with endpoint: `https://api.godiddy.com/0.1.0/universal-resolver/identifiers/`.
-Other endpoints can be tested by passing in the `endpoint` environment variable in the command line:
+All specs are run with endpoint: `https://api.godiddy.com/0.1.0/universal-resolver/identifiers/` by default.
+Other endpoints can be tested by passing in endpoint in the `endpoint` environment variable in the command line:

 ```markdown
 npm run test -- --env endpoint=<<ENDPOINT>>
 ```

 ### Where to find the test reports
-The results will be stored in a local folder _/cypress/reports/mocha_.
+The results will be stored in a local folder `cypress/reports/mocha`.
 Test results in this folder contain the result of each spec in a json format.
-A merged or combined result of all specs can be found in the local folder _/cypress/reports/mochareports_.
+A merged or combined result of all specs can be found in the local folder `cypress/reports/mochareports`.
 A combined result is stored in both a json file and an HTML file.